 Develops new symptoms consistent with COVID-19 illness:

-Healthcare providers should always use their clinical judgement and consider exceptions, particularly for patients who are severely immunocompromised.
+Healthcare providers should always use their clinical judgment and consider exceptions, particularly for patients who are severely immunocompromised.

 For more detailed discussion of this evidence and CDC recommendations see, Duration of Isolation and Precautions for Adults with COVID-19.

 LAC DPH will attempt to contact patients with laboratory confirmed COVID-19 by phone in order to interview them about possible exposures and to identify others who may have also been exposed to the infection (contact tracing).
 They will leave a call back number if necessary.
 If they cannot reach the patient by phone, they will send a letter.
 LA County Public Health will provide information to cases and contacts about how to protect themselves and others from COVID-19 and information about resources for delivery of essentials such as food and medicines if needed.